Opal-teaching/presentations-summer2020/README.md

 (this will be mentioned).
 Links to tutorials are included for each language or framework, but you can use other resources if you prefer.

+An overview of what to expect during this bootcamp is available [here](./overview.md).

 ### Languages and Frameworks

 Follow a complete tutorial for all languages and frameworks listed below, either to learn them for the first time or as a refresher.